src-dbgr/seed-perm-pw-mgr/README.md

 - **MIN Value** for the Seed and Pin is: `-9,223,372,036,854,775,808`

-## Retrieve PW With Indexes Array & Custom Seed Number & Custom PIN (Seed and PIN need to be the Same as have been used for the PW / Token generation)
+## Retrieve PW With Indexes Array & Custom Password & Custom PIN (Password and PIN need to be the Same as have been used for the PW / Token generation)

 ![Index Generation](/misc/03_pw_retrieve_token.jpg "Copy and Paste Content into Text Editor")